Search This Blog

 503. The Cutter by Ech and the Bunnymen 1983

 Two major bands came out of Liverpool in the early eighties.
 Teardrop Explodes and Echo and the Bunnymen.
 I was firmly in the Teardrop Explodes camp.
 The Bunnymen were a little too pretentious for me.
 But looking back it was the age of pretension and they were all as bad as each other.
-Nevertheless my opinions about them changed dramatically with this slice of heavenly pop.
-From the Eastern strings that open the record to the pyschadelic and almost Beatlish tone that runs throughout it just never stops.
+Nevertheless, my opinions about them changed dramatically with this slice of heavenly pop.
+From the Eastern strings that open the record to the psychedelic and almost Beatlish tone that runs throughout it just never stops.
 Banging along like a train.

 Wednesday, October 16, 2013